Meg Thompson

 Professor Emerita of Geosciences

-During more than 30 years at Wellesley College, I taught and advised undergraduate women and involved them in my research on rock sequences around Boston.
-These sequences, part of a tectonic belt stretching to and named after the Avalon Peninsula of Newfoundland, were not part of North America when they formed some 700-600 million years ago.
+During more than 30 years at Wellesley, I taught and advised undergraduate women and involved them in my research on rock sequences around Boston that form the southernmost element in the "West Avalonian" tectonic belt stretching northward to the Avalon Peninsula of Newfoundland.